Bugis: Bugis-Makassar society in the 16th century

 By the 16th century, the Bugis life is noted by a burgeoning tolerance towards foreign influences, overseas products were no longer limited to the ruling class, but also among the commoners as well.
-The method of home construction, remains the same.
+The method of home construction remains the same.
 Sketches from few western sources in the first half of 17th century illustrates tall and strong wooded home raised on piles.

 Nonetheless, inside of the more wealthy homes, some foreign furnitures, namely tables and chairs began to emerge, and basic wall opening sometimes become real windows with shutters.
 The Bugis names for these objects signaled their Portuguese connection, Jandela (window) deriving from Janela, Kadera (chairs) from Cadeira; and Mejang (table) from Mesa.
 A gradual change is also noted in the household tools and utensils, including glasses and Iberian-style jugs and trays.
 There were also the adoption of few Portuguese games notably dice, card game and marbles.
 The Portuguese and Spaniards also introduced new food and produce in the local diet, mainly from the New World crops: sweet potato and tobacco, and also other important items – manioc, maize and chilies.

-During the period, the women don under a baggy trousers and pants; the usage of short tunics and sleeves were also noted by the free married women.
+During the period, the women don baggy pants; the usage of short tunics and sleeves were also noted by the free married women.
 For the affluent male, there were potentially also a favour towards western shirts and hats; and sometimes being paired together with a plume, and a jacket.
 The slave class and the male commoners however, would usually go topless.